yingzhenwang/Brain/README.md

 ## Reproducible Code for Output Graphs
 In "notebook.ipynb", this holds all the code for our graphs in the final report and also contains the final classifier for training data.
 It also includes our configuration of the classifier training.

+## Requirements
+Please refer to the "requirements.txt" file to see packages needed to run code.
+In addition to this, we ran our scripts on M1 Macbooks.
+In "Live_Classifier.py", in order to run it you must........................

 ## Group Members
 This repository was managed by both Data Science students Martin Huang (500494994) and Harry Wang (490556311).
 The training data and classifier for the training data was primarily managed by Martin Huang.
 The Chrome script and final live classifier was primarily managed by Harry Wang.
 Data collection was primarily managed by both Physics Students Yuxuan Cheng (490062904) and Jamie Nicholas (490424858)